 Maslow believed that people have an inborn desire to be self-actualized, that is, to be all they can be.
 In order to achieve these ultimate goals, however, a number of more basic needs must be met such as the need for food, safety (job security, health security), love, and self-esteem (respect, good reputation); often displayed as a pyramid.
 The lowest levels of the pyramid are made up of the most basic needs, while the most complex needs are at the top of the pyramid.

 In many countries, some of the strategies governments have drawn up to manage the pandemic is social distancing.
-People are under lock down, some employees have lost their jobs, salary cuts have been made by several companies whereas other individuals are still waiting for the end of the pandemic to resume work and business.
+People are under lockdown, some employees have lost their jobs, and salary cuts have been made by several companies whereas other individuals are still waiting for the end of the pandemic to resume work and business.

 Maslow explains that physiological needs are universal human needs and must be met first.
 People need to be motivated to become self-reliant in physiological needs, a requirement for human survival.
 When people are struggling to meet their physiological needs, they are unlikely to intrinsically pursue safety, belonging, esteem, and self-actualization.